adam-hurwitz/build-oi/artificial-intelligence-ai.md

 - Free (Requires users to download Microsoft's Edge browser)
 - Text based
 - Connected to the internet
-    - Causes a few seconds of loading time
+    - There's a few seconds of load time
 - Provides the sources used to generate the results

 ## Generate images